focus-editor/focus/LOG.md

     - Update the lookup table on file/buffer changes (buffers always take precedence over what's in files)

 - If a buffer is modified on disk, ask for confirmation before saving (use the function and not the flag)

-- Improve resource usage: query monitor refresh rate and adjust sleeping time based on that
-    - Draw a figure - will that cause longer frames sometimes?
-Probably that's ok?
-    - Don't skip frames when dragging scrollbar

 - Implement semantic highlighting
     - Polymorphic structs and possibly other types